kutyel/kutyel-hakyll/src/posts/2024-03-28-elm-to-haskell-part4.md

     impHelper :: MonadParsec Char T.Text m => (T.Text -> a) -> T.Text -> m a
     impHelper ct t = ct <$> (reserved t *> strlit <* symbol ";")
 ```

+> If you are curious regarding how such a parser would look with other libraries (like `trifecta`), you can have a look at [this code](https://github.com/kutyel/haskell-kata/commit/bde30daf28718eda7f35b22325a07ce29f8e9882), which is surprisingly similar to Elm!

 Before you freak out, let me explain to you what this piece of code is trying to parse: in the [Avro IDL language](https://avro.apache.org/docs/1.11.1/idl-language/#imports) (which is used for example, in [Kafka](https://kafka.apache.org/)), you can define imports of 3 different types: